Iodosilane

 Iodosilane is a chemical compound of silicon, hydrogen, and iodine.
 It is a colorless monoclinic crystal of space group P21/c at −157 °C.

 Preparation

 Iodosilane is the first product of the reaction between monosilane and iodine, the other products being di-, tri- and finally tetraiodosilane (silicon tetraiodide).

-It can also produced by the reaction of phenylsilane or chlorophenylsilane with hydrogen iodide.
+It can also be produced by the reaction of phenylsilane or chlorophenylsilane with hydrogen iodide.

 Properties

-At low temperatures, iodosilant quickly reacts with [Co(CO)4]− to form SiH3Co(CO)4.
+At low temperatures, iodosilane quickly reacts with [Co(CO)4]− to form SiH3Co(CO)4.